 Hatsukame

 Sliding down the throat like pristine water, it is the perfect sake to slowly savor a few glasses of together with food.

-HATSUKAME JYUNMAI DAIGINJYO TOJO-YAMADANISHIKI
+HATSUKAME JUNMAI DAIGINJO TOJO-YAMADANISHIKI

+Hatsukame